All work

 The easy path is to ship components first and audit them for accessibility later.
 That path produces patches.
 The hard path is to make accessibility a condition of shipping.

 Most design system docs tell you what a component looks like and what props it takes.
-Useful, but incomplete.
 The documentation I pushed for answers a different question: when should you use this component, and when should you not?
+Every component carries a maturity signal — stable, beta, experimental, deprecated — so nobody has to guess whether it's safe to build on, and every systemic decision gets logged with its context and consequence, so the same argument doesn't happen again next quarter.

 Outcome